-- On or before Thursday 29th November: Dr. O'Brien must have approved the use of each student's two articles this means that it is each student's responsibility to see Dr. O'Brien so he can look through your articles to verify that the articles meet the criteria for this project - On or before Thursday 13 December: papers are due by noon
+- On or before Thursday 20th November: Dr. O'Brien must have approved the use of each student's two articles this means that it is each student's responsibility to see Dr. O'Brien so he can look through your articles to verify that the articles meet the criteria for this project. - On or before Thursday 4th December (last day of class): papers are due by 5pm delivered to Dr. O'Brien.

-What to turn in - Students must do their own work for this project, meet the milestones given above, and for each of their two articles, must turn in a 1-2 page typed double-spaced paper by Thursday, 13th December 2007 by 12 noon.
+What to turn in - Students must do their own work for this project, meet the milestones given above, and for each of their two articles, must turn in a 1-2 page typed double-spaced paper by Thursday, 4th December 2008 by 5 pm.
 Student's grades for this Project/Paper will reflect the quality of the paper you have written including the underlying analysis and critique; points will be deducted if you miss any of the above milestones.